ministryofjustice/hmpps-github-actions/docs/security-migration.md

 - from `templates/workflows/security_npm_dependency.yml`
 - to `.github/workflows/security_npm_dependency.yml` of the target project.

-Furthermore, to translate the npm audit report into SARIF format, a python script needs to be copied:

-- from `scripts/auditjson_to_sarif.py`
-- to a new directory: `.github/scripts/auditjson_to_sarif.py` on the target project.

 #### Outputs

 If the workflow runs successfully, and the scan identifies issues: